SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 JavaScript
 ~~~~
-If you are using node.js to develop your application then you are better off using the `Javascript bindings <https://www.npmjs.com/package/selenium-webdriver>`_ of the selenium project.
+If you are using node.js to develop your application, the selenium project provides `Javascript bindings on npm <https://www.npmjs.com/package/selenium-webdriver>`_.

-It can be easily installed via npm with
+Install the Javascript bindings with npm:

 .. code-block:: bash

     npm install selenium-webdriver

+You can find the `API docs <http://seleniumhq.github.io/selenium/docs/api/javascript/index.html>`_ here.

 Migrating from Selenium 1.0
 ---------------------------